Abigail Spanberger: Immigration

 Spanberger objected to President Trump's travel bans from certain predominantly Muslim countries and argued that they would aid jihadist propaganda by allowing a portrayal of the U.S. as an anti-Muslim country.
 She has voiced her support for stronger border security measures but opposes Trump's proposed wall.
 Spanberger voted for a bill that included funding for border infrastructure, technology at ports of entry, and more customs and border protection officers and agents.
 She said she does not support "sanctuary cities" but also called the term "a campaign slogan a lot of people get caught up in".
 She added that it "degrades the value of the conversation if we're not actually talking about what the real concern is."
 Spanberger called for a pathway to legal status for illegal immigrants who abide by the laws, work, and pay taxes.

 Spanberger voted to allow U.S. Immigration and Customs Enforcement to be notified when undocumented immigrants attempt to purchase firearms.

-LGBT rights
+LGBTQ rights

-Spanberger supports same-sex marriage, saying in 2025, "All Virginians deserve the freedom to marry and for their families to be welcomed in our Commonwealth without the shadow of an outdated and unconstitutional ban on marriage equality lingering in Virginia's Constitution".
+Spanberger supports same-sex marriage, saying in 2025, "All Virginians deserve the freedom to marry and for their families to be welcomed in our Commonwealth without the shadow of an outdated and unconstitutional ban on marriage equality lingering in Virginia's Constitution."
 In 2019, she voted in favor of the Equality Act, which has not yet become law.
 In 2022, she voted in favor of the Respect for Marriage Act.

-In 2025, she was endorsed by the Human Rights Campaign, an LGBTQ advocacy group, for the 2025 Virginia Gubernatorial Election.
+When Spanberger ran for governor in 2025, she was endorsed by the Human Rights Campaign, an LGBTQ advocacy group.